pegi3s/dockerfiles/utilities/MANUAL.md

 Note that this option requires passing the full path of the local directory that contains the data (`/your/data/dir`) as last parameter of the script command.
 To test this utility, you can use the example given for the option 1.

+## `fasta_rename_headers_with_taxonomy_info`

+The `fasta_rename_headers_with_taxonomy_info` script renames the headers of a FASTA file with the taxonomic information associated to the accession numbers found in them.

+This script requires Docker since it runs scripts and commands from other images (`pegi3s/entrez-direct`) to do its job.
+Thus, this script requires additional parameters in the `docker run` command to allow the docker container to run other containers using the host's docker:

+- `-v /var/run/docker.sock:/var/run/docker.sock`: mounts the `docker.sock` to give access to the host's docker.

+You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/utilities fasta_rename_headers_with_taxonomy_info /data/input.fasta "family,order,class" nuccore /data/output.fasta -aa`

+In this command, you should replace:
+- `/your/data/dir` to point to the directory that contains the input file you want to process.
+- `/data/input.fasta` to the actual name of your input FASTA file.
+- `"family,order,class"` is the list of taxonomic terms to retrieve.
+- `"nuccore"` is the NCBI database used to retrieve the accession numbers (`nuccore` or `protein`).
+- `/data/output.fasta` to the actual name of your output FASTA file.

+This command will process the input FASTA and write the output in `/data/output.fasta`.
+The `-aa` parameter is an optional flag, if it is present, then the accession numbers are appended at the beginning of the headers in the output.

+To test this utility, you can use these two FASTA files: [nucleotide sequences](https://raw.githubusercontent.com/pegi3s/dockerfiles/master/utilities/test_data/test-nucleotide-accessions.fasta) or [protein sequences](https://raw.githubusercontent.com/pegi3s/dockerfiles/master/utilities/test_data/test-protein-accessions.fasta).

 ## `fasta_remove_stop_codons`

 The `fasta_remove_stop_codons` script modifies the sequences in a FASTA file to remove the stop codons (TAA, TAG and TGA) at the end of sequences.